gorenje/node-red-contrib-nodedev/README.md

 Of course, all this is very meta and it gets worse since these nodes are maintained by this [flow](https://flowhub.org/f/b92be5062203ff69).
 These nodes are creating in Node-RED in a kind of a bootstrapping for further node development in Node-RED.

 This is not an inbuilt extension of Node-RED and obviously a more integrated workflow would be simpler.
 This is a attempt to find a better solution to node development, one by which testing and fixing nodes becomes faster.

+It also gets more confusing since these nodes will open the Node-RED import dialog with pre-defined nodes.
+These are generally safe to import since that's how this package creates an initial set of nodes for representing a node package.
+Also importing nodes for an unknown node package is not recommended unless it happens to be your own package!

 ### Examples